NWL Rey Blaster (2017) Chassis

 Note 1: These instruction will cover the Plecter Labs Blaster Core install, however we do not cover wiring instructions, please read your soundboard manual before starting the install.

-Note 3: Theses instructions will details the install as much as possible.
-GOTH-3Designs cannot be held responsible for any mistakes made by DIYers tho.
-Thanks.
-Read the full instructions before starting your install.
+Note 2: Read the full instructions before starting your install.
 Commission an installer to build the hilt for you, if you feel unsure about what to do.

 Please watch the following assembly video to learn more on how to put your kit together.
 We’ll cover this as well in the following instructions.